monowireless/MWSDK_docs/en/MWX/content/install_n_build/building-act.md

 ### About intermediate files

-When the build is done, the `objs_???` directory is created and an intermediate file is created in it.
+When the build is done, the `objs_???` folder is created and an intermediate file is created in it.
 This file is dependent on the environment in which it was compiled, so if any files from other environments are left, make will fail and the build will fail.

 {% hint style="warning" %}
-If `make` fails, directly **delete** the `objs_???` directory.
+If `make` fails, directly **delete** the `objs_???` folder.
 {% endhint %}